 Although you play a ghost in this game, you do take damage from various enemies, and contrary to logic, can only hop around similar to Mario.
 On the other hand, you can 'possess' the bodies of enemies, of which there are over twenty types ranging from little robots to mutant pigs.
 What makes Obake a lot of fun is the wide variety of skills you gain while possessing enemies.
 You can climb walls, glide over the ground, become invincible for a short while, and even walk on ceilings.
 The enemies also give the game a considerable 'puzzle' element: specific abilities are required to pass certain spots, and part of the challenge lies in figuring out what you need.
 And while you can possess enemies, you can only do that temporarily: once the possessed's energy bar falls to zero, you revert back to your vulnerable ghost form.

 Another area in which Obake shines is the sheer number and diversity of levels.
-There are 50 levels in all, divided into worlds of various shapes and styles, each with its own set of unique enemies, navigation styles (some worlds force you to go in one direction, while others allow you move horizontally and vertically at your leisure), and even puzzle elements.
-For instance, the castle world requires you to find keys to open different doors.
-Each world features classic console-style end-level "boss" that are appropriately hard to beat, although unfortunately they resemble each other too much.
+There are fifty levels in all, divided into worlds of various shapes and styles, each with its own set of unique enemies, navigation styles (some worlds force you to go in one direction, while others allow you move horizontally and vertically at your leisure), and even individual puzzle elements.
+For instance, the castle world requires you to find keys to open different doors (like Super Mario 64).
+Each world features a classic console-style end-level "boss" that is appropriately hard to beat, although unfortunately they resemble each other too much.
 Last but not least, the game contains a lot of secrets.
-If you can collect all the hidden "G" icons in the game, for example, you can unlock the final eight levels.
+If you collect all the hidden "G" icons, for example, you unlock the final eight levels.

 Reviewed by: Underdogs